ERP in Supply Chain Management: Its Role In the 5 Stages of SCM & Why Manufacturers Prioritise It

 • Predictive Analytics: Predict supply chain performance and disruptions that will impact planning decisions.

-• Advanced Planning and Scheduling (APS): For manufacturers to optimise production schedules around material usage, resource availability, and warehouse constraints.
+• Advanced Planning and Scheduling (APS): Manufacturers integrate ERP in supply chain management to optimise production schedules around material usage, resource availability, and warehouse constraints.

 2. Sourcing